 When I was in school, chin-ups were the worst thing any physical education teacher could make me do.
 I hated them with a passion.
 My arms were not nearly strong enough to lift all of my body.
 I couldn’t even get close to that bar, no matter how much I tried to stretch my neck.
 The thing is, even now in PE, kids still have to do chin ups.
 I hear the horror stories from my daughter.
 And education is no different — we have to do daily chin-ups, trying to get our kids to reach that bar that is continuously being raised on us.
 Most recently, the bar has been raised with our texts.
 Text complexity.
 It’s a new set of buzzwords since common core came around.

-No matter what reading level, all students should be exposed to complex texts!
-And I am determined to not only make it happen in my classroom, but hold my students accountable for it too.
+No matter what reading level, all students should be exposed to text complexity!
+And I am determined to not only make it happen in my classroom but hold my students accountable for it too.
 Why should I do all the work, right?

-So, how can we help our students read more complex text (besides giving it to them and saying “go for it”)?
+So, how can we help our students read more books with text complexity (besides giving it to them and saying “go for it”)?